-The growing tension between performance and interpretability has motivated the development of more structured, explainable, and computationally efficient models.
-This aligns with the emerging paradigm of Green Artificial Intelligence (Green AI) \cite{bolon2024reviewgreenai}, which advocates for energy-efficient and sustainable machine learning systems.
-In this context, \emph{geometric and topological} tools have gained increasing attention for their ability to structure information and capture global patterns that go beyond local pointwise accuracy.
-On the geometric side, \emph{barycentric coordinates} offer a classical yet underutilized approach for function approximation.
+This tension between performance and sustainability has spurred interest in methods that can achieve high performance with reduced computational overhead.
+In particular, the emerging paradigm of Green AI \cite{bolon2024reviewgreenai} calls for machine learning methods that balance performance with computational and environmental cost.
+Within this context, \emph{geometric} tools like barycentric coordinates offer a promising yet underexplored avenue.
 These coordinates allow points to be expressed as convex combinations of the vertices of a simplex, enabling a natural mechanism for piecewise linear interpolation.
-Historically applied in computer graphics and geometric design \cite{warren2007barycentric}, barycentric interpolation has recently been extended to function approximation \cite{PALUZOHIDALGO2020TwohiddenlayerFeedforwardNetworkareUniversalApproximators}.
-While \cite{PALUZOHIDALGO2020TwohiddenlayerFeedforwardNetworkareUniversalApproximators} employs barycentric subdivisions, which lead to an exponential growth in the size of the triangulations, our approach does not rely on such subdivisions.
-These approaches demonstrate that fixed geometric structures can yield accurate and efficient representations, especially for continuous piecewise linear functions.
-Nested barycentric coordinate systems (NBCS) have been proposed to represent complex function spaces in a composable and interpretable manner \cite{Gottlieb2024NestedBarycentricCoordinateSystem}.
+Historically applied in computer graphics and geometric design \cite{warren2007barycentric}, barycentric interpolation has recently been extended to function approximation, providing interpretability and expressivity \cite{PALUZOHIDALGO2020TwohiddenlayerFeedforwardNetworkareUniversalApproximators,TrainableandExplainablePALUZOHIDALGO2024120474}.
+However, these methods still rely on barycentric subdivisions, which could limit flexibility.
+In contrast, our approach does not rely on subdivisions.
+In addition, nested barycentric coordinate systems (NBCS) have been proposed to represent complex function spaces in an interpretable manner \cite{Gottlieb2024NestedBarycentricCoordinateSystem}.
 Similarly, variational barycentric interpolation has been explored for mesh-based learning and shape optimization \cite{Dodik2023VariationalBarycentricCoordinates}.
-Despite their potential, geometric techniques, like barycentric coordinates, are rarely integrated into trainable models for function approximation, despite remaining decoupled from neural network architectures.